Though users now have more insight into their Twitter account metrics, you might not be using this data to its full potential.

 Understanding which types of content and topics your audience members most enjoy can help drive your social marketing and content strategy.
 What's the point in sharing content no one cares about or enjoys?

-On the "Tweets" tab, you can see Impressions, Engagements and Engagement Rate (Engagements divided by Impressions) for each tweet, for paid and organic posts.
-Engagements include all activity on the tweet: retweets, follows, replies, favorites, and all clicks on the tweet, link, hashtag, etc.
+On the "Tweets" tab, you can see Impressions, Engagements and Engagement Rate (Engagements divided by Impressions) for each tweet -- both for paid and organic posts.
+As stated above, Engagement includes all activity on the tweet: retweets, follows, replies, favorites, and all clicks from within the tweet.